 - It only provides authentication for services and clients.

-In this article we have seen What is Kerberos, how does it work along with its advantages and disadvantages.
+In this article, we have seen What Kerberos is, how it works, and its advantages and disadvantages.
 I hope you will find this article helpful.

 This is a guide to Kerberos.
-Here we discuss What is Kerberos, How does Kerberos work and its Advantages & Disadvantages.
+Here we discuss What is Kerberos, How does Kerberos work,s and its Advantages & Disadvantages.
 You can also go through our other suggested articles to learn more–